riasadul-hoq/Spin-Fun/README.md

 # Spin Fun

-A simple React app featuring a spinning wheel of countries and a confetti celebration effect.
+A simple React app featuring a spinning wheel of prizes and a confetti celebration effect.
 Built with [react-spin-wheel](https://www.npmjs.com/package/react-spin-wheel), [react-confetti](https://www.npmjs.com/package/react-confetti), and styled using [Tailwind CSS](https://tailwindcss.com/).

 **Live Demo:**
 👉 [https://riasadul-hoq.github.io/Spin-Fun/](https://riasadul-hoq.github.io/Spin-Fun/)

 ## Features

-- 🎡 Spin a wheel to randomly select a country.
+- 🎡 Spin a wheel to randomly win a prize (e.g., PlayStation 5, iPad Pro, MacBook Pro, etc.).
 - 🎉 Confetti celebration effect when the wheel stops or when triggered manually.
 - 🖱️ Button to toggle celebration on and off.
 - 💅 Responsive and centered layout using Tailwind CSS.